Influencer Marketing for Apps: What You Need to Know [MAMA Board]

 First of all, there is the baseline method.
 For this, you have to calculate a baseline of organic daily downloads.
 After launching the campaign, you will see a drop of the installs.
 In this graph, the green part represents the installs coming from the campaign.
 However, this method is not valid when you are running several campaigns at the same time, which happens much of the time.

-The second method is the ratio tracking link method.
+The second method is the ratio attribution link method.
 Let me explain what we did.
 We choose three or four countries in which we were highly generating downloads.
-We found some influencers from those countries and gave them one link to track the installs.
-After the campaign, we saw an uplift of downloads and we realized that only one of every three installs were tracked.
+We found some influencers from those countries and gave them one link to measure the installs.
+After the campaign, we saw an uplift of downloads and we realized that only one of every three installs were attributed.
 It happened the same in all of the countries.

 That link should be placed at the beginning of the description.
-With that in mind, we can estimate a ratio of three installs between tracked and non-tracked.
+With that in mind, we can estimate a ratio of three installs between measured and unmeasured.
 Bear in mind that it is impossible to get 100% accuracy when talking about influencer marketing.

 Let’s Get Practical